FairwindsOps/insights-docs/docs/technical-details/self-hosted/ingress.md

+---
+meta:
+  - name: description
+    content: "Fairwinds Insights | Self-hosted Documentation.
+The Helm chart comes with an Ingress object to expose a URL for connecting to Insights."
+---
 # Ingress
 The Helm chart comes with an Ingress object in order to expose a URL for connecting to Insights.
 Here's an example configuration, using cert-manager and nginx-ingress.